 A short-range transit plan for Ozaukee County was completed in 2003.
-The Milwaukee County short range transit plan was completed in 2010.
+The Milwaukee County short range transit plan was completed in 2011.
 Staff work on Kenosha, Racine and City of Waukesha short range plans was nearly completed.
-Staff work on the City of Waukesha short range plans were initiated.
 Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
 Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.
 Workshops were conducted in each of seven counties to prepare a public transit-human services coordination plan for each county.